Terms and conditions

 all such persons in one club who own shares in the same Racehorse club.
 The term "Member" shall relate to one person in such a club.

-means a share in the ownership club of a Racehorse for that Racehorse’s racing career with the Company as determined by the Company at its absolute discretion.
+means a share in the ownership club of a Racehorse for the agreed period with the Company as determined by the Company at its absolute discretion.

 a racehorse club formed, marketed or managed by the Company for the purpose of the Business.